Top 5 Cryptocurrencies Traders Should Know

 Unlike the conventional markets of currency, commodity and equity products, cryptocurrencies are not subject to traditional financial influences.
 Economic growth, official monetary policies or even the weather have no bearing on their premium.
 Values are determined by the process of price discovery on the open market, which in itself is highly speculative.
 The current news cycle or the evolving regulatory environment often surprise market participants and shock pricing.

 Despite the periodic turbulence present in the markets of virtual currencies, they represent a formidable presence in global finance.
-As of February 2018, the market capitalisation of all cryptocurrencies stood at £330 billion.
+As of 31 May 2022, the market capitalisation of all cryptocurrencies stood at £1.03 trillion.
 While this value is certain to fluctuate over time, its magnitude illustrates the degree of interest from traders and investors alike.